How to help Gaza

 Ameera, an entrepreneur from Rafah, walks to her workplace where she cooks food for people displaced by the war.
 Photo: Alef Multimedia/Oxfam

-More than 2 million people in Gaza are suffering the devastating consequences of a relentless Israeli military offensive and blockade of food, water, and lifesaving essentials.
+More than 2 million people in Gaza have been suffering through the devastating 15-month Israeli military offensive, near total siege, and blockade of food, water, and lifesaving essentials.

 Do you want to know how to help Gaza?
-Here are some ways you can stand in solidarity and make your voice heard.
+Here are some ways you can stand in solidarity with Palestinians in Gaza.

 image